denis-sokolov/portent/README.md

 ### JS
 All JavaScript files are combined and included in your HTML.

+If a file ends in `.min.js`, it will not be processed, but included as is in a separate bundle and will run before your regular scripts.

 If a file ends in `.cjs.js`, it will be Browserified.
 Take care to ensure your submodules are hidden behind an `_` name, or else they will be included twice.

 ### HTML